scylladb/scylla-code-samples/mms/python/README.md

 ## Scylla in Docker for the Mutant Monitoring University Course - Python Lesson 1

 ### Instructions for setting up a Scylla Cluster from this repo, prerequisites are a running 3 node cluster with the catalog/tracking keyspaces and tables.
-More info in the University Lessons.
+More info in the Scylla University course [Using Scylla Drivers](https://university.scylladb.com/courses/using-scylla-drivers/).

 ```shell script
 cd mms/python/